 SANTA FE CHAMBER OF COMMERCE: Since 1882, when the Santa Fe Chamber of Commerce was formed as the Santa Fe Board of Trade, the Chamber has been the voice of the region’s business community.
 While helping our over 1,200 member businesses secure their corporate futures, we’ve helped turn the Santa Fe area into one of the best places in the country to live, work and raise a family.
 This is accomplished through four main areas of focus: Creating a Stronger Local Economy, Promoting the Community, Providing Networking Opportunities, Representing Business Issues through Lobbying and Political Action.
 For more information go to http://www.santafechamber.com/.

-NM SMALL BUSINESS DEVELOPMENT CENTER AT SANTA FE COMMUNITY COLLEGE: With local centers in 19 communities around the state, and the Lead Center in Santa Fe, the NMSBDC is a partnership of the US Small Business Administration, the state of New Mexico, the New Mexico Association of Community Colleges, the private sector..... and YOU!"
+NM SMALL BUSINESS DEVELOPMENT CENTER AND SANTA FE SMALL BUSINESS DEVELOPMENT CENTER: With local centers in 19 communities around the state, and the Lead Center in Santa Fe, the NMSBDC is a partnership of the US Small Business Administration, the state of New Mexico, the New Mexico Association of Community Colleges, the private sector..... and YOU!"
 Whether you have an established business or want to start a new one, you can obtain FREE, confidential assistance in these areas: Business planning, marketing, and financing International trade -- import and export, Women and minority-owned business programs, Veterans information programs, Young entrepreneurs program.
 For more information go to www.nmsbdc.org/santafe.

 SANTA FE BUSINESS INCUBATOR: The Santa Fe Business Incubator, a nonprofit organization, promotes economic development in our community.
 We help entrepreneurs grow and prosper in our 30,000-square-foot facility.